In 1980, actress Bette Midler tickled the audience with a “Golden Globes” pun while accepting the award for “The Rose.”

 Ricky Gervais’ second hosting gig in 2011 the host managed to offend Charlie Sheen, Angelina Jolie, Tom Cruise, Cher, the entire cast of “Sex and the City” and many more in just under 5 minutes.

 While accepting her Cecil B. DeMille lifetime achievement achievement award in 2013, the famously private Jodie Foster cryptically came out of the closet while simultaneously rejecting the idea that it was anybody’s business.

 In 2014, while presenting the award for Best Screenplay, Emma Thompson walked on stage with her shoes in one hand and a martini in another.
 When her hands proved too full to open the envelop, the veteran actress chucked her shoes to the side and handed her drink to the attendant.

-While hosting the 2015 show, comedy duo Tina Fey and Amy Poehler didn't shy away from ripping into Bill Cosby over the multiple sexual assault allegations against him.
+While hosting the show in 2015, comedy duo Tina Fey and Amy Poehler didn’t shy away from sensitive material, ripping into Bill Cosby over the multiple sexual assault allegations against him.

 The history of women and people of color going unrecognized at Hollywood awards shows has come under increased scrutiny in recent years, most memorably in 2017 when Natalie Portman took the stage to present best director with the instantly iconic line, “And here are the all-male nominees.”